Paras-is-coding/realEstate-mern/readme.md

     - We'll show uploaded images if uploaded in place of error
     - We'll add delete functionality if clicked after uploading
     - For loading effect we'll add another state

+## COMPLETE CREATE-LISTING PAGE FUNCTIONALITY
+- add other inputs to formData
+- add onChange eventListoner to each input, also set their values & checked status
+- create handleChange function for different kind of input
+- Now add 'onSubmit' event listioner to form
+    - now send also add useRef to req.body to know which person is creating